 Big relief to all Energy Locals customers who are yet to receive their next bill as they have removed electricity costs incurred during bushfires.
 In addition to this, Energy Locals are giving half-price membership to affected customers in their new homes and volunteer firefighters.

 These helping hands will contribute $50 to relief efforts for each new customer joining between now and the end of March.
 Do not hesitate to call them for more detailed info.

 This retailer is trying to remove a burden from those affected by bush fires by keeping all bills on hold until further notice.
 While SES and volunteer firefighters will receive $100 off their electricity accounts.
 They also made a $25,000 donation to the Australian Red Cross as well as a $25,000 donation to Wwf bush fire appeals.

 They have requested all suffered customers to contact them through any mode.
 One can call them or through any of their social media channels.
 They are keen to assist.

-For all those who came forward as volunteer firefighters, and the ones who were affected, customers including businesses in NSW, VIC, QLD and SA this giant provider is providing $200 bill credit.
-To avail, this credit Red Energy is appealing all suffered customers to contact them.
+For all those who came forward as volunteer firefighters, and the ones who were affected, customers including businesses in NSW, VIC, QLD, and SA this giant provider is providing a $200 bill credit.
+To avail, this credit Red Energy is appealing to all suffered customers to contact them.